 The Group's revenue is mainly denominated in Renminbi and no related hedge is required for the time being.
+Details of the Group's foreign currency risk are set out in Note 28(d) to the consolidated financial statements.

 Pledge of Assets